The intended purpose – or, what does your medical device do?

 The manufacturer shall specify and justify the level of clinical evidence necessary to demonstrate conformity with the relevant general safety and performance requirements.
 That level of clinical evidence shall be appropriate in view of the characteristics of the device and its intended purpose.

-Manufacturers have to plan, to continuously conduct, and document a clinical evaluation for their device if used, as intended, to conform to the general safety and performance requirements set out in Annex I of the MDR.
+Manufacturers have to plan, to continuously conduct (more about post-market surveillance here), and document a clinical evaluation for their device if used, as intended, to conform to the general safety and performance requirements set out in Annex I of the MDR.
 The description of the process in Part A of Annex XIV and Article 61 show that the intended purpose plays an important role for the clinical evaluation.

 The intended purpose helps one identify the clinical data that is relevant to the device, and the depth and extent of the clinical evaluation depend on the intended purpose (as well as on the classification, risks of the device, and the manufacturer’s claims in respect of the device).